 “Chronic low-level fluoride exposure may contribute to changes in sleep cycle regulation and sleep behaviours among older adolescents in the US.”
 Ashley J Malin

-Several experts have said that fluoride poses a similar risk for the developing brain as lead poisoning.
+Numerous experts now acknowledge that fluoride poses a similar risk for the developing brain as lead poisoning.
 In fact, around 30 years ago when leading researchers first started voicing concern that “low-level” lead was causing neurobehavioral harm in children, the existing scientific evidence to support that concern was weaker than science now available for fluoride.
 It took more than two decades for the CDC to finally respond to the evidence on “low-level” lead and reduce the “level of concern” to the 5 ug/dL blood lead level it currently stands at.
 How long will it take Australian health officials to realise that, for the sake of our children, fluoride does not belong in our water?

 The accompanying podcast associated with the Green et al study (2019) contained the following exchange between Dimitri Christakis, MD, MPH, Editor in Chief, JAMA Paediatrics, and Frederick Rivara, MD, MPH, Editor in Chief of JAMA Network Open, for the August 19, 2019 issue: